+for this externship: (#

+(#) hours per week for

-My supervisor and I agree that the start and end dates of my externship are:
+My supervisor and I agree e that the start and end dates of m ıy externship are:

+Start Date: End Date :

 If I complete the number of hours required for credit before my end date, I may be able to apply additional hours to the Pro Bono Program.
 Please see what counts as pro bono on the Law School's webpage.
 Students are not required to work during University holidays or breaks.